Common Crane Corr Coitianta Grus grus

 Former resident and probable breeding species, now a rare vagrant.

 25 records involving at least 88 birds up to the end of 2020.
 Largest group seen was nineteen at Midleton between 13th and 25th November 2011.
 63 birds seen during an exceptionally high influx in October to December 2011.
 Locations where birds have been seen include: Ballydehob, Ballymacoda, Castletownrocche, Churchtown South/Ballymaloe, Cork City, Croagh Bay (near Schull), Durrus, Dursey Island, Fota Island, Kilcolman NNR, Kinsale, Pearson’s Bridge (near Ballylickey), Unionhall.
 All records between August and March.

 Global Distribution: A widespread summer visitor to northern Europe (occurring more patchily

 farther south), which holds >50% of its global breeding population.
-Formerly bred in Ireland.
+Also found in Asia.

 Sandhill Crane Corr Ceanadach Grus canadensis

 One county record up to the end of 2020.

 1905 Galley Head, 12th to 14th September when shot, now at National Museum, Dublin.
 A. R. Nichols, Irish Naturalist 16:209-211.
 This is the first Irish Record.